nuxeo/nuxeo/README.txt

 - "ant deploy"

-NB: you only have to run "ant patch" once, you have to run "ant" or "ant deploy" each time to change you source code.
+NB: you only have to run "ant patch" once.
+You have to run "ant" or "ant deploy" each time to change the source code.

 Long story
 ----------